DareFox/SaveDTF-Compose/README.md

 > [!CAUTION]
 > Archived due to API access removal and other often breaking changes on the DTF/VC/TJ site
+>
+> Software is no longer supported and will no longer receive updates

 # SaveDTF